svetlilaloli/EntityFramework-SoftUni/readme.md

-Problem description is in the wiki.
+Problem descriptions are in the wiki.